-Sets up, rearranges or removes switching and dialing equipment used in central offices.
-Services or repairs telephones and other communication equipment on customers' property.
-May install equipment in new locations or install wiring and telephone jacks in buildings under construction.
+Installs, sets up, rearranges, or removes switching, distribution, routing, and dialing equipment used in central offices or headends.
+Services or repairs telephone, cable television, Internet, and other communications equipment on customers' property.
+May install communications equipment or communications wiring in buildings.

 This career is part of the Arts, Audio-Video Technology and Communications cluster Telecommunications pathway.